FLUX-SE/SyliusPayumMoneticoPlugin/README.md

 Then click on the "Paramétrage" menu item, and finally on the sub menu item named "CLÉ DE SÉCURITÉ".
 You will be able to send an email to the owner of the account to get your credentials.

-**TIPS: `TPE number` can be choose into the select menu in the right sidebar of your Monetico merchant portal**
+**TIPS: `TPE number` can be chosen into the select menu in the right sidebar of your Monetico merchant portal**

 ### Sylius configuration